Peter Bethlenfalvy

-Peter Bethlenfalvy is a Canadian businessman and politician who has been the finance minister for Ontario since December 31, 2020.
+Peter Bethlenfalvy is a Canadian businessman and politician who has been the Ontario minister of finance since 2020.
 Bethlenfalvy has sat in the Ontario Legislature as the member of Provincial Parliament (MPP) for Pickering—Uxbridge since the 2018 Ontario provincial election, representing the Progressive Conservative (PC) Party.
-He served as President of the Ontario Treasury Board from 2018 to 2021.
+He was previously the president of the Treasury Board from 2018 to 2021 and in 2026.

 Early life and education

 Bethlenfalvy was born in Montreal, Quebec, to Hungarian immigrants.
 He earned a bachelor's degree in physiology, a master's degree in business administration from McGill University, and a master of arts degree from the University of Toronto.

 In business, Bethlenfalvy served as the chief investment officer at CST Consultants Inc. He has also held various other senior financial roles: senior vice-president of financial regulations at Manulife Financial, co-president of DBRS Ltd. (where the agency downgraded Ontario's long- and short-term debt ratings in 2009) and as president and chief operating officer of TD Securities in New York.